szting/abc-career-atlas/README.md

 ### For First-Time Users

 1. **Access the App**: Open your browser and go to `http://localhost:8501`
+2. **Install as PWA** (Optional): Click the install button in your browser or add to home screen
-2. **Login**: Use demo/demo123 for testing or admin/admin123 for admin access
+3. **Login**: Use demo/demo123 for testing or admin/admin123 for admin access
-3. **Welcome Page**: Get oriented with the platform and choose your path
+4. **Welcome Page**: Get oriented with the platform and choose your path
-4. **Select Your Role**: Choose Individual, Coach, or Manager
+5. **Select Your Role**: Choose Individual, Coach, or Manager
-5. **Complete Assessments**: Answer honestly - there are no right or wrong answers
+6. **Complete Assessments**: Answer honestly - there are no right or wrong answers
-6. **Explore Careers**: Review your matched careers with detailed insights
+7. **Explore Results**:
+   - View your RIASEC profile
+   - Check career matches
+   - NEW!
+Compare your interests vs skills in the Comparison View
-7. **Start Learning**: Follow personalized learning paths
+8. **Start Learning**: Follow personalized learning paths
-8. **Track Progress**: Monitor your development journey
+9. **Track Progress**: Monitor your development journey

+### Using the Comparison View (NEW!)

+The Comparison View provides powerful insights by comparing your RIASEC personality scores with your skills confidence:

+1. **Access**: Navigate to "Compare RIASEC vs Skills" from the results page or welcome hub
+2. **Spider Diagram**: Visual comparison showing:
+   - Blue line: Your RIASEC interest scores
+   - Green line: Your skills confidence mapped to RIASEC types
+3. **Gap Analysis**: Identifies three key areas:
+   - ✅ **Aligned**: Where interests and skills match well
+   - 📈 **Development Opportunities**: High interest but lower skills
+   - 💼 **Underutilized Strengths**: Strong skills but lower interest
+4. **Career Recommendations**: Careers that match both your interests AND skills
+5. **Export Report**: Download your comparison analysis as JSON

 ### For Administrators